trilitech/tezos-developer-docs/docs/dApps/unity.md

 <img src="/img/dApps/unity-transfer-scene-block-explorer-token-ownership.png" alt="The block explorer's Storage tab, showing the account address and the quantity of a token it owns" style={{width: 500}} />

 This ledger of token ownership is stored in a big-map data type, which is serialized on Tezos to save space.

-## WebGL Support

-* Open Unity Editor.
-* Navigate to Project -> Packages and find the Tezos Unity SDK.
-* Double-click the package file WebGLSupport.unitypackage.
-Project->Packages->Tezos-Unity-SDK.
-* The Import Unity Package dialog box displays, with all the items in the package pre-checked, ready to install.
-* This action creates WebGL template folders in your Project.
-Each template is a subfolder within the WebGLTemplates folder.
-Each template subfolder contains an index.html file along with any other resources the page needs, such as images or stylesheets.

 ## SDK objects